suhasmaddali/MNIST-classification-/README.md

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/mnist_gif.gif" width = 500 />

 The main aim of the project was to reduce the categorical cross entropy loss.
-Feel free to take a look at the repository where the various convolutional neural network implementations are performed.
-Thanks.

 ## 💻 Training with NVIDIA's RTX 2080 graphics card for Computer Vision Tasks